-In this article, we will discuss what to do if your phone has accidentally fallen in the water, and what are the fixes to restore it, and the repair costs if any.
+This article will discuss what to do if your phone has accidentally fallen in the water, the fixes to restore it, and the repair costs.

-Also, we will look at if it is worth the money to get a water-damaged phone repaired, restored from the service center and what are the things that you must consider before going for a repair.
+Also, we will look at if it is worth the money to get a water-damaged phone repaired, restored from the service center, and what you must consider before going for a repair.

-First of all, there are many new flagship mobiles that come with IP67 or IP68 ratings.
-These phones will not have any issues even if they fall in the water, in the sink, toilet, or even in the swimming pool.
+First of all, many new flagship mobiles come with IP67 or IP68 ratings.
+These phones will not have any issues even if they fall in the water, sink, toilet, or swimming pool.

 You can dry the phone by keeping it under a fan or using a hairdryer or a blower, using cold or warm air.